 Through documentary, we are offered a look into the actions, beliefs and injustices of others whose lives and experiences are vastly different to our own.
 We are introduced to events that we can become invested in and leave feeling as though we have a personal stake in what we have witnessed.
 Through the eyes and lens of the director, we are offered a vision of ‘truth’ and the exciting challenge begins when we decide if we buy into the truth we have been presented with and the moral implications either way.

-With a selection of older titles and new Netflix originals, these 22 titles offer a powerful and varied documentary experience.
+With a selection of older titles and new Netflix originals, well-known names and hidden gems, these titles offer a powerful and varied documentary experience.

 Don’t F**k With Cats: Hunting an Internet Killer (2019)